kgdunn/pid-book/process-monitoring/process-monitoring.rst

 The material in this section is used whenever you need to rapidly detect problems.
 It has tangible application in many areas - in fact, you have likely encountered these monitoring charts in areas such as a hospital (monitoring a patient's heart beat), stock market charts (for intraday trading), or in a processing/manufacturing facility (control room computer screens).

 	-	*Co-worker*: We need a system to ensure an important dimension on our product is stable and consistent over the entire shift.
 	-	*Yourself*: We know that as the position of a manufacturing robot moves out of alignment that our product starts becoming inconsistent; more variable.
-How can we quickly detect this slow drift?
+How can we quickly detect this slow drift in alignment and predict when to stop the process and perform preventative maintenance?
 	-	*Manager*: the hourly average profit, and process throughput is important to the head-office; can we create a system for them to track that?
 	-	*Potential customer*: what is your process capability - we are looking for a new supplier that can provide a low-variability raw material for us with |Cpk| of at least 1.6, preferably higher.

 **Note**: process monitoring is mostly *reactive* and not *proactive*.
 So it is suited to *incremental* process improvement, which is typical of most improvements.
+However, using the monitoring charts to make proactive changes to avoid a bigger problem later in time is certainly possible by adding additional rules and calculations to the plots.
+For example, rules to forecast a few steps ahead, with prediction intervals, can be easily added.

+We point out in the :ref:`next section <monitoring_is_not_feedback_control>` that process monitoring is not a feedback control system.
+So that section should be read in the context of thinking reactively and proactively (in a feed forward anticipatory manner).

 What we will cover
 ~~~~~~~~~~~~~~~~~~~~

-We will consider 3 main charts after introducing some basic concepts: Shewhart charts, CUSUM charts and EWMA (exponentially weighted moving average) charts.
-The EWMA chart has an adjustable parameter that captures the behaviour of a Shewhart chart at one extreme and a CUSUM chart at the other extreme.
+We will consider 3 main charts after introducing some basic concepts: Shewhart charts, CUSUM charts and (exponentially weighted moving average) charts.
+The EWMA chart has an adjustable parameter that captures the behaviour of a Shewhart chart at one extreme and a CUSUM chart at the other extreme, or a combination of both is possible by settings this parameter on a sliding scale.

 Concepts
 ~~~~~~~~~~~~~~~